4. Newton’s Method via JAX#

 One of the key features of JAX is automatic differentiation.

-The application of automatic differentiation we consider is computing economic equilibria via Newton’s method.
+In this lecture we apply automatic differentiation to the problem of computing economic equilibria via Newton’s method.

 Newton’s method is a relatively simple root and fixed point solution algorithm, which we discussed in a more elementary QuantEcon lecture.

-JAX is almost ideally suited to implementing Newton’s method efficiently, even in high dimensions.
+JAX is ideally suited to implementing Newton’s method efficiently, even in high dimensions.

 We use the following imports in this lecture